 A letter grade is assigned for each course in which the student is enrolled at the end of the term.
+A grade submitted by the faculty member can be viewed on www.my.cecil.edu.
+The term grade report and unofficial transcript at My Cecil are available and printable.
 A quality point value per credit hour in the course is assigned to each letter grade.
 Developmental coursework is not calculated in the grade point average, as of the Fall 2003 semester.